rgies/symfony/README.md

 	http://localhost/.../app_dev.php

 *!!
-Please note the web interface only work at localhost !!*
+Please note the web interface only works at localhost !!*

 ## Start Work

 If you use the Website Template you can login as "admin" / "admin".

 *!!
 Please generate in the RAD Cockpit Options menue as new password for the security.yml !!*